Weigang-Hou/Introduction/README.md

-# Carrier Low-GWP Refrigerant Project
+# Carrier Low-GWP Refrigerants Project
-This is an introduction of Weigang Hou
+This is an introduction of Carrier low-GWP refrigerants project